Product Name: Lumonol

 Let’s check out what happened.

-I was taking Lumonol nootropic for a week.
-I always took two of capsules in the morning on an empty stomach.
+We were taking Lumonol nootropic for a week.
+We always took two of capsules in the morning on an empty stomach.

-On 2 out of 7 days, I had a very strange feeling in my head and stomach.
+On 2 out of 7 days, we had a very strange feeling in our head and stomach.

-I cannot say I felt sick, but I didn’t like the feeling.
-Based on my research, many people experience similar issues with guarana and noopept.
+We cannot say we felt sick, but we didn’t like the feeling.
+Based on our research, many people experience similar issues with guarana and noopept.

-So I believe this caused my weird feeling as well.
+So we believe this caused the weird feeling as well.